 These reforms reflect the future shape of the two principal “value chains”—the full range of steps required to achieve a specific outcome—of the social safety net: social care and income security.
 By grounding transformations in a holistic understanding of both value chains, and introducing innovations at each step, governments can achieve radically improved client outcomes and ecosystems.

 Figure 1 illustrates the end-to-end journey of an income benefit in terms of the beneficiary.
-As you can see, the chain progresses from intake to life stabilisation (programmes and services designed to support a user’s journey to employability and/or economic stability) and, if possible, sustained participation in the labour market.
+As you can see, the chain progresses from intake to life stabilization (programs and services designed to support a user’s journey to employability and/or economic stability) and, if possible, sustained participation in the labor market.

 A proper understanding of these value chains can help us define the components of the safety net and choose how to transform it, allowing us to better understand and take inspiration from the innovative case studies showcased earlier.
-The value-chain view also provides us with a way to organise and order the steps towards transformation and understand the interdependencies in and among our ecosystems.
+The value-chain view also provides us with a way to organize and order the steps toward transformation and understand the interdependencies in and among our ecosystems.

-Each jurisdiction’s path and pace to a modernised safety net will vary.
-However, in our travels, we have identified convergence across five critical “building blocks” to a modernised, next generation safety net.
+Each jurisdiction’s path and pace to a modernized safety net will vary.
+However, in our travels, we have identified convergence across five critical “building blocks” to a modernized, next generation safety net.
 Individually, each initiative below will generate incremental improvements for providers, caseworkers, and clients.
-Combined, they are a toolkit to support planning and prioritising of a holistic modernisation journey.
+Combined, they are a toolkit to support planning and prioritizing of a holistic modernization journey.

 The key expectations of a transformed safety net can be classified into five categories: